jhammarstedt/katacoda-scenarios/ghactionDemo/step8.md

 `./scripts/clear_table.sh`{{execute}}

-Some scripts might require an **item** to run, a reminder is to be found in the outro.
+Then push the change to the repository.

-And then push the change to the repository.
+Some scripts might require an **item** to run, a reminder can found in the outro.